nzhang20/LoL-role-predictions/README.md

 In a previous project, we explored the relationship between `position` and other variables such as `kills`, `assists`, `deaths`, `damagetochampions`, `totalgold`, etc. Since we found there is some indication of correlation between these variables and `position`, we were interested in exploring the possibility of using those variables to predict players’ positions.

 To evaluate our model, we used the precision metric.
-Precision helps to minimize the number of false positives, and by using this metric, it helped to ensure a higher accuracy when the model produced predictions.
+Precision helps to minimize the number of false positives, and by using this metric, it helps to ensure a higher accuracy when the model produces predictions.

 At the "time of prediction," we would only have access to the in-game statistics of a player, which would be used to predict their position.
-We will train the model using only these features, making sure to exclude any information that would not be available at the "time of prediction."
+We trained the model using only these features, making sure to exclude any information that would not be available at the "time of prediction."